 Oak Ridge real estate is some of the most expensive in North Carolina, although Oak Ridge house values don't compare to the most expensive real estate in the U.S.

 Oak Ridge is a decidedly white-collar town, with fully 89.89% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Oak Ridge is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Oak Ridge who work in management occupations (17.71%), sales jobs (12.46%), and business and financial occupations (10.24%).

 Also of interest is that Oak Ridge has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 7.71% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.32% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Oak Ridge.
-52.22% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.
+50.26% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

-The per capita income in Oak Ridge in 2010 was $47,810, which is wealthy relative to North Carolina and the nation.
-This equates to an annual income of $191,240 for a family of four.
+The per capita income in Oak Ridge in 2018 was $49,917, which is wealthy relative to North Carolina and the nation.
+This equates to an annual income of $199,668 for a family of four.